MFloru/Bacchus-R1/Contents Industry Analysis/supply chain and business model.md

 - High coordination cost : logistics and subcontracts contracts require a substantial effort.

+*Yes but then it triggers survival problem of of these farms, doesn't it?*
+*I'd advocate a milk cooperative model, with insects farmed in different places and shipped to a same processing factory where there are economies of scale.
+Of course, this factory checks the farms respect the food safety standards in breeding insects.
+Then it requires an invested, but that can be shared by farm communities and better amortized -Marie*

+**

 #####Processing into insect products
 Here economies of scale are very important.
 Only a fully automated process that can process insects continuously is viable in the long term.
 Therefore, sourcing insects from different breeding plants will involve lower risks.
-The cumulative capacity of different mealworm plants can be needed to suplly a continuous mealworm based food product.
+The cumulative capacity of different mealworm plants can be needed to supply a continuous mealworm based food product.
 Pests breaking out in an insect population is another risk that can be minimized with multiple supply plants.
 If a pest is breaking out in one plant, there can still be sourced from another plant.

 Again, extensive data collection in order to reach continuous improvement is a need for a successful company.

 A key competitive advantage will be inventing products that have a delicious taste and good appearance.
 These will be needed to grow the market from almost zero today to a serious alternative for traditional meat.
 In parallel, the processes to make these food products will have to be developed.

-#####Selling and marketing to endconsumer
+#####Selling and marketing to end customer

 Very related to the end product, this last part can create an enormous value if it can make people believe in the products.
 This will make the difference between being able to ask a relatively high price or having to compete with cheap products, such as for example frozen burgers.
 The next part will go in more detail about strategies to build a brand as insect producer.
 Here, we limit the discussion to the different possibilities in sales channels.